zahid-official/milestone-14/README.md

 ---

-# 2. Primary Key and Foreign Key concepts
+# 2. Explain the Primary Key and Foreign Key concepts in PostgreSQL.

 ## 🔑 PostgreSQL এ Primary Key কী?